SyncfusionInstall/wpf-docs/wpf/Scheduler/Appointments.md

 ![Custom Exception Appointment in WPF Scheduler](appointments_images/Adding-CustomExceptionAppointment.png)

 ## Appearance customization
-The default appearance of schedule appointment can be customized in all views by using the [AppointmentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html#Syncfusion_UI_Xaml_Scheduler_ViewSettingsBase_AppointmentTemplate) and [AppointmentTemplateSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html#Syncfusion_UI_Xaml_Scheduler_ViewSettingsBase_AppointmentTemplateSelector) properties of [ViewSettingsBase](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ViewSettingsBase.html).
-You can use the [AllDayAppointmentTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html#Syncfusion_UI_Xaml_Scheduler_DaysViewSettings_AllDayAppointmentTemplate) property of [DaysViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html) to customize the appearance of all day appointments in day, week and work week views.
+The default appearance of schedule appointment can be customized in all views by using the `AppointmentTemplate` and `AppointmentTemplateSelector` properties of `ViewSettingsBase`.
+You can use the `AllDayAppointmentTemplate` property of `DaysViewSettings` to customize the appearance of all day appointments in day, week and work week views.
 {% tabs %}
 {% highlight xaml %}
 <Window.Resources>